antoinecordelle/Obiwan/README.md

 make
 ```

-If you encounter any issue while installing, I am at your disposal to find the solution.
+If you encounter any issue while installing, I am at your disposal to find a solution.

 ## Run